Lafleur River

-It flows into a small harbor in the St. Lawrence River.
-It has long offered in its mouth] a shelter for fishing boats stranded at low tide.
+It flows into a small harbour in the St. Lawrence River.
+It has long offered in its mouth a shelter for fishing boats stranded at low tide.

 The lower part of this small valley is served by Chemin Royale (route 368) which runs along the southeast shore of Île d'Orléans.
 Agriculture is the main economic activity in the upper part of this valley.

 The surface of the Lafleur River is generally frozen from the beginning of December until the end of March; however, safe circulation on the ice is generally done from mid-December to mid-March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.

 Geography

 The Lafleur river originates in the "Les Savanes" marshes (altitude: 68 m), at the limit of the forest and agricultural zones, in Saint-Jean-de-l'Île-d'Orléans.
 This source is located 0.34 km southwest of the Mitan road, 4.9 km southeast of the chenal de l'Île d'Orléans and 3.4 km northeast of the shore of the St. Lawrence River (Chenal des Grands Voiliers).

 From this source, the course of the Lafleur river descends on 5.2 km, with a drop of 64 m, according to the following segments: